Rubber glove shortage exposes migrant worker abuse in Malaysia | DW | 27.04.2020

 Most migrant workers in the rubber sector have had to pay illegal recruitment fees to brokers — some as high as €4,500 — to get their jobs, leaving them in debt and trapped.
 Bangladeshi workers claim to have paid between $4,100 and $4,700 to recruitment agents in their home countries, while Nepali workers paid $1,200-1,400.
 The monthly minimum wage in Malaysia is $265.

-Workers said 12-hour shifts were compulsory in the industry, with many working for weeks with no rest day and coercion to work when they wanted to call in sick was reportedly common.
+Workers said 12-hour shifts were compulsory in the industry, with many working for weeks with no rest day and reportedly facing coercion to work when they wanted to call in sick.
 The migrant workers are also often housed in unhygienic dorms with up to 30 or 40 colleagues.
 "Social distancing isn't easy when you sleep in a room with 30 people, catch a crowded bus to a busy factory and eat lunch in a canteen," said Hall.

 The work itself is also unhealthy.
 After the chemicals are mixed and molded, the gloves sprayed with hot water and dried in an oven.
-Temperatures are often above 45 degrees Celsius, sometimes up to 70, and fires are common.
+Temperatures are often above 45 degrees Celsius (113 degrees Fahrenheit), sometimes up to 70, and fires are common.
 Machines can reach 100 decibels, as loud as a motorbike, Hall said.

 Dirty, dangerous and difficult ('3D') jobs